 You’ve finally taken that big step and purchased your dream home.
 You’ve spent hours poring over our Online Design Studio to look at the abundant options we offer, from roof shingles down to the basement floor.
 You’ve spent an entire day with the Schell Design Team picking out every detail to make that new home uniquely yours.
-You’ve heard from your Construction Manager every Friday through the building process with updates.
-You’ve seen pictures of the progress for months now.
+You’ve heard from your Construction Manager frequently through the building process with updates.
 The excitement is building.
 The time is near!
 It’s about 30 days from the expected completion date of your home and you are awaiting the call – from your Settlement Coordinator that is.
 At this point, you should soon be hearing from your Settlement Coordinator to schedule the Home Orientation and, yes, settlement!

 Prior to your Home Orientation, our Quality Assurance team will complete an exhaustive inspection of your new home.
 The QA Manager assigned to you will pay close attention to every piece of the house, down to even the smallest details, to ensure that there are no missed scratches or paint drips left behind by the time you’re breathing in that new home smell.
 Your QA Manager will then meet with you during the Home Orientation to review the operation, maintenance and warranty of everything under your roof.